Academies Enterprise Trust is a charitable company limited by guarantee. Its charitable objectives are set out in its

 The local academy Principal, who is an ex-officio governor, but without voting rights.

 In addition to this core membership, Boards are supplemented wherever necessary or valuable by AET School Support Service members, providing expert input in the shared services of HR, finance, estates and facilities, IT, governance etc.

 Financial governance is managed directly by the AET Chief Financial Officer (CFO), and overseen by the Finance and Audit & Risk Committees of the Trust, and in accordance with the Scheme of Delegation.
-Financial matters are considered by the local Governing Board as directed by the CFO, supported by the local business manager.
+The role of the local Governing Board is typically not involved in the detail but more focused on ensuring that the school has an agreed budget and that any forecast variances have been reported to the finance and operations business partner.

 Joint Boards of two or three academies have been created where there are logical and valuable connections between them.

 The Governing Board is the principle accountable body at local academy level and is supported by two important Advisory Boards:

 A Parent and Community Advisory Board (“PCAB”).
 This is designed to strengthen the voice of parents and wider community stakeholders, and to support the provision of broader educational opportunities for pupils, including meaningful encounters with employers as contemplated by the Gatsby benchmarks for career guidance.
 The PCAB Charter explains its scope and operation.

 Each of the advisory boards meets on a regular basis and reports back formally to the main Governing Board with written reports and, where required, through attendance at the Governing Board by a representative of the advisory board.

 Visits, meetings and quality assurance of governance